brainy-joseph/neurafin-LLM/README.md

-# NeuraFin: Continuous-Time Liquid Neural Network Engine
+# NeuraFin: Continuous-Time Liquid Neural Network Engine (In Progress)

 NeuraFin is a CPU-native, neuromorphic financial engine for continuous anomaly detection in enterprise audit workflows.